mykki92/CI_PP4-LA-POSADA/README.md

 ### Site Owner
 18. As an site owner I want to provide clearly presented contact and booking details to maximise customer interaction.
-19. As an site owner I want to provide a fully responsive site to ensure a good user experience for my customers and admin.
-20. As an site owner I want validated data entered into my site so that to keep my databases accurate and efficient.
+19. As an site owner I want validated data entered into my site so that to keep my databases accurate and efficient.

 ## Design